Ashanni-Sonny/Chatbot/README.md

 The log was created.

 10/07/2023 - Ari Ramnarine
-Base code for Chatbot was added ver 0.01
+Base code for Chatbot was added ver 0.01 in the NLTKProj folder

 10/13/2023 - Erim Herbert\
 the requirment file and the .env file were added.
 Coomented the two first functions within the code.